Skip to content

 The two best features are Generative Fill and Generative Expand.
 With Generative Fill, you use Photoshop's regular tools to select an area of your image, and then, just by clicking a button and typing a prompt, you can replace it with something else.
 With Generative Expand, you can add to the outside of your image.
 Crucially, both tools understand the context of your image.
 In the screenshot above, you can see that Photoshop has matched the depth-of-field blur for the forest I added using Generative Fill.
 It looks cohesive.

-As much as DALL·E and Stable Diffusion have started the conversation about image-generating AIs, Adobe's Firefly is the first implementation of an AI photo generator that really hints at what's to come.
-It isn't a party trick but a tool that's available to the millions of professionals who use Adobe apps every day.
+As much as other tools started the conversation about image-generating AIs, Adobe's Firefly was the first implementation of an AI photo generator that didn't feel like a party trick but a tool.
+Other apps are now doing similar things, but Firefly is unique in that it's available to the millions of professionals who use Adobe apps every day.

-Firefly pricing: Limited free credits; from $9.99 for Firefly Standard with 2,000 credits/month; Photoshop is available from $19.99/month as part of the Creative Cloud Photography Plan, which comes with 500 generative credits.
+Firefly pricing: Limited free credits; from $9.99 for Firefly Standard with 2,000 credits/month; Photoshop is available from $19.99/month as part of the Creative Cloud Photography Plan, which comes with 25 generative credits per month.

 The best AI image generator for graphic design